Vanderbilt Library Instruction Program

 Curriculum-Integrated Instruction Sessions

 Liaison librarians are happy to consult with faculty about assignments or projects.
 Contact your librarian early in your course preparation to allow sufficient planning.
 Additionally, please request your instruction session at least one week (seven days) before the preferred date in order to allow the librarian sufficient time for planning a class based on your session objectives.
 Requests made less than one week (seven days) in advance of the session will be honored at the discretion of the librarian, but cannot be guaranteed.
 Instructor attendance at the session will provide the best learning experience for students.
 You may also fill out the Library Instruction Request Form to request a session, and we will connect you with your liaison librarian.
 Thank you.

 First Year Writing Seminar instructors are encouraged to contact your liaison librarian to discuss targeted instruction options for your course.

 Liaison librarians are available to collaborate with faculty in designing research assignments that emphasize critical thinking and effective research skills.
 Learning outcomes for the research projects can be tied to course and program outcomes.
 For more information on designing research assignments, see this guide for faculty and instructors.

 Students benefit from librarians’ expertise outside of the classroom through library educational technologies.
 Librarians design custom research guides, websites, video tutorials, and handouts that assist students with course research projects and papers.
-These tools are available as stand-alone resources or can be embedded into Blackboard.
+These tools are available as stand-alone resources or can be embedded into Brightspace.
 Examples of learning objects include: